yannikmadeheim-del/pyFBS-nonlinear/docs/examples/basic_examples/02_interactive_display.rst

 ***********
 I/O Objects
 ***********
-If a predefined dataset :mod:`pandas.DataFrame` is available for accelerometers, impacts and virtual points it can be used to place interactive objects already on the predefined positions.
+If a predefined dataset :mod:`pandas.DataFrame` is available for accelerometers, impacts and virtual points, it can be used to place interactive objects already on the predefined positions.

 Accelerometers
 ==============